williams-enabulele/evently/README.md

 # Evently
-A api service (MSc project ) for a event broadcasting with private chat functionality in a campus setting
+A API service ( Msc project ) for a event broadcasting with private chat functionality in a campus setting